bcgov/ExchangeLabOps/README.md

-# About the Continuous Service Improvement (CSI) Lab
+# About the Exchange Lab - Formerly the Continuous Service Improvement (CSI) Lab
-The CSI Lab is a creative space where multi-disciplinary teams of public servants can learn new ways of working to build a modern public service.
+The Exchange Lab is a creative space where multi-disciplinary teams of public servants can learn new ways of working to build a modern public service.
 It is part of the broader Developer’s Exchange: a network and collection of products and programs that are inventing next generation approaches to public service.
 It is actively advancing the goals of the corporate HR Plan and government’s Digital Framework, by balancing the relationship between people, process, and technology.

 The Developer’s Exchange organization embraces experimentation, innovation and empowerment.
 Empowered public servants make good decisions.
 Calculated experiments lead to exciting innovations and engaged employees.

 Culture in the Lab is based on four values: people over process, collaboration over negotiation, results over excessive documentation and embracing change.

- “Continuous Service Improvement Teams” from Ministry programs reside at the Lab.
+Delivery Teams from Ministry programs reside at the Lab.
 Programs apply to accelerate how they modernize by developing a digital product during the year long residency.

 Teams are supported to deliver quickly (within a year) with a DevOps Platform as well as training, coaching, and facilitation to define their problem, discover a proof of concept (alpha), and release beta and live products.
 Teams journey through the lab and return to their home organizations, which are supported to adopt Agile mindsets and DevOps practices.